MISSION

 NEWS & UPDATES

-Following the work of "3 Cores Negras" in 2023 I've decided that more research was needed to develop my artistic work around the themes of colorism.
+Following the work of "3 Cores Negras" in 2023 I felt that more research was needed to develop my artistic work around the themes of colorism.
 The general definition of colorism is as below:

 Colorism is a term believed to be first coined in 1982 by Pulitzer Prize winner Alice Walker, was defined by her to mean the “prejudicial or preferential treatment of same-race people based solely on their color.”